Read everything about the Bitcoin Price in USD, EUR and GBP.

 Bitcoin continues 24 hours a day, every day of the year without any breaks.

-BTC price in euros and dollars
+Live BTC price in euros, dollars and pounds

 The information below will give you an insight into the Bitcoin performance over the past month and week.
 You’ll see the current market capitalization and the highest and lowest prices over the last 24 hours.